 Also of interest is that Dexter has more people living here who work in computers and math than 95% of the places in the US.

-Dexter is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dexter is a great place for families with children to consider.
+First of all, many other families with children live here, making Dexter a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dexter has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dexter’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Dexter in 2010 was $31,390, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,560 for a family of four.
-However, Dexter contains both very wealthy and poor people as well.
+The per capita income in Dexter in 2018 was $42,733, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $170,932 for a family of four.

+Dexter is a somewhat ethnically-diverse city.
 The people who call Dexter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dexter residents report their race to be White, followed by Asian.
-Important ancestries of people in Dexter include English, Irish, Italian, and Polish.
+Important ancestries of people in Dexter include German, Irish, English, Italian, and Polish.

 The most common language spoken in Dexter is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Italian.